Power and Peril of the Digital Age image

 POWER AND PERIL OF THE DIGITAL AGE

-Dates: Thursday and Friday, 4–5 November 2021, 9.00am–12.30pm AEDT
+Dates: Thursday and Friday, 4–5 November 2021, 9.00 am–12.30 pm AEDT

-Venue: Live streaming and subsequent on YouTube
+Venue: Live-streamed and now on YouTube

 We are at a moment in time when we must acknowledge and address the inevitably rising tide of data use and digital services.
 History will categorize the early decades of the 21st Century as the digital age, the age of prodigious development and use of digital technologies that enable us to transfer and access information easily and swiftly.